 If you are moving on from a question after having considered it, choose your best educated guess answer and go to the next question.
 Sometimes coming back to a question triggers your mind to think of a new way to solve.
 If you don’t have time or forget to come back to it, filling in a “guess” answer will give you a 20% chance of getting it right.

 As you go through the test, write in your test booklet.
 If a problem is referencing a geometric figure, sketch it.
-Mark down the given and eliminate wrong answers whenever possible.
-The reason the writers of ACT don’t provide a picture is because doing so would make the question too easy and too fast to answer.
+Whenever possible, mark down the given and eliminate wrong answers.
+The reason the writers of ACT don’t always provide a picture is because doing so would make the question too easy and too fast to answer.
 The problem is that most students want to solve these problems in their heads, forget some small detail, and ultimately get an easy question wrong.
-Don’t let this happen to you.
+Don’t let this happen to you!

-Some questions are not that difficult to solve, but take a lot of time to calculate.
-Manage time on the ACT math section by Identifying those and save them for last.
+Some questions are not very difficult to solve, but take a lot of time to calculate.
+Stop running out of time on the ACT math section by Identifying those and saving them for last.
 If you spend too much time on one question and lose the time to get to the questions you had reasonable chance to solve, you would ultimately damage your ACT Math Section score.
 Remember that your time is better spent on faster-to-solve questions.

 Make sure to be well rested on the day before the test and eat a filling and nutritious breakfast in the morning.
 If you are worried about burning out and losing focus during the test, remember that practice, preparation, and rest can help you develop test taking stamina.

 When working though the ACT Math section, don’t worry about how the English section went, or what you can expect on the Reading, or Science sections.
 It doesn’t matter.
-To manage time on the ACT math, the only thing that truly matters is the Math section.
+To stop running out of time on the ACT math, the only thing that truly matters is the Math section.
 Dwelling on anything else, will sidetrack you, and you will lose valuable time.

 When the testing proctor calls 5 minutes, make sure to fill in answers for the questions you didn’t have a chance to get to.
 Choosing one letter for each missed question maximizes statistical chances of getting some of them correct.